Blog

 “Quick” Q&A – “Can I change title to real estate without Florida probate?”

-Janice from New Mexico wanted to know if probate was necessary to change title to real estate: “Quick” Question “My mom owned a parcel of
+Janice from New Mexico reached out with a common question involving out-of-state probate and Florida real estate: “My mom owned a parcel of land in

 Tax Overbids and Excess Proceeds